Dec 19, 2015

 You can support the Museum’s education programs by obtaining one of New Mexico’s specialty license plates.
 The plate costs $37 annually in addition to your regular vehicle registration.
 From this fee, $25 goes to the Museum.

-The Farm & Ranch Community license plate is available now from the state Motor Vehicle Department.
 Click here to print out your application form and mail it in to receive your license plate now!
-(Residents can also visit the Las Cruces MVD field offices to apply and pick up a plate in person.)
+(Residents can also visit their local Motor Vehicle Department office to apply and pick up a plate in person.)